department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: SGLI Contact Information by Branch of Service
+title: SGLI contact info for National Guard and Reserve
-heading: SGLI Contact Information by Branch of Service
+heading: SGLI contact info for National Guard and Reserve
-display_title: SGLI Contact Information by Branch of Service
+display_title: SGLI contact info for National Guard and Reserve
-description: Find SGLI contact information by your branch of service.
-Find out how to make premium payments on your VA life insurance online, by phone, or by mail.
+description: If you're a National Guard member or reservist drilling for points, find out how to contact your branch of service to ask questions about your Servicemembers Group Life Insurance (SGLI) policy and pay your premiums.
 keywords: n/a
 concurrence:
 order: 1